You're using an outdated browser. This website will not display correctly and some features will not work.

 (2) An excavator shall not continue an excavation or dig after the expiry of the validity period of a locate unless any of the following circumstances exist:

 1. The excavator has submitted a new locate request and subparagraphs 1 ii and iii of subsection (1) of this section have been satisfied in respect of the new locate request.
-In the case of a locate request by an excavator that is not a project owner, the locate request must be a standard locate request.

 2. The excavator,